Jackson Irvine: Hibernian

-St. Pauli
+FC St. Pauli

-On 5 July 2021, Irvine signed for German club FC St. Pauli.
+On 5 July 2021, Irvine signed for German club FC St. Pauli, playing in the 2.
+Bundesliga.
+For the 2022–23 season, he became team co-captain, sharing the captaincy with Leart Paqarada.
+After Paqarada left the club in July 2023 Irvine became the sole captain for the 2023–24 season.

+In August 2024, a day before FC St. Pauli's first match in the Bundesliga after promotion, Irvine agreed a contract extension with the club.

 International career

 Irvine represented Scotland at the under-19 international level, although he said in October 2011 that he was still interested in playing for Australia.
 Irvine was eligible to play for Scotland because his father was born in Aberdeen, although he reiterated his desire to play for his native Australia in September 2012.
 On 11 October 2012, he made his debut for the Australia under-20 team in a friendly match against Portugal.
+He represented Australia at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.

 In September 2013, Irvine received his first Australia senior national team call-up and was selected for two matches.
 After being on the bench for one game, Irvine made his debut coming on as a substitute for Mile Jedinak in the 83rd minute, in a 3–0 win over Canada on 15 October 2013.

 In May 2018, he was named in Australia's 23-man squad for the 2018 World Cup in Russia.

 In November 2022, he was named in his second World Cup squad, and was named in the starting team of the opening match against France as a right midfielder.

+On 28 March 2023, Irvine became the 63rd captain of Australia in a friendly against Ecuador at Docklands Stadium.
+In December 2023, he was called up for the Asian Cup in Qatar.
+On 18 January 2024, he scored the only goal in a 1–0 victory over Syria, which qualified his country to the knockout phase.